poliarush/python-metaprogramming-demo/README.md

-Small tutorial on logging, decorators and unittest
+Python logging, decorators and unittest example
 ===========================

-Small tutorial how to use meta programming in context of unittest on Python.
+Small tutorial how to use meta programming in context of unit testing on Python.
 Following subjects are covered:
 - unit tests
 - OOP
 - logging